Marco-Valle/C-examples/README.md

 There are some exercise of C coding.
 Feel free to read and download them if you want.
-The last examples are more clear and clever, beacuse I'm improving my coding skills.
+The last examples are often more complex.

 # Notes